 Here is a video link to the 20th Anniversary panel of: "City of Glass" at Comic Arts Brooklyn:

-I have had over 25 years of classroom experience: School of Visual Arts in New York, The Center for Cartoon Studies in Vermont, and for over ten years I have been on the faculty at the Rhode Island School of Design in Providence.
+I have had over 25 years of classroom experience: School of Visual Arts in New York, The Center for Cartoon Studies in Vermont, and for over fifteen years I have been on the faculty at the Rhode Island School of Design in Providence.
 I also have regular annual residencies at the Scuola di Comics Internazionale in Italy, The Animation Workshop in Viborg, Denmark, and the EESI school in Angouleme, France.

 EESI School, Angouleme, France